-- 1. Create and name the project - 2.
-Add rover data to the project.

-If you are a NovAtel SPAN user and you add a raw data file, the Wizard automatically detects the IMU model for conversion to IMR format

-- 3. Add base station data to project. - You can add your own local base station data (in raw or GPB format) or you can have the Wizard download free service data from the Internet.

-If you plan to process with PPP, you can skip the previous step and download the precise satellite clock and orbit files from the Internet
+- 1. Create and name the project. - 2.
+Add rover data to the project. - □ The rover data can be in Waypoint's GPB format, or in the receiver's raw format, in which case the Wizard converts it to GPB for you. - 3.
+Add base station data to the project. - You can add your own local base station data (in raw or GPB format) or you can have the Wizard download free service data from the Internet. - If you plan to process with PPP, you can skip adding base station data and download the precise satellite clock and orbit files from the Internet